 What is a hybrid mattress?

-A Hybrid mattress is a multi-layer mattress that combines more traditional inter spring layers with layers of memory foam, latex or gel.
-If you choose a hybrid mattress you'll experience multiple benifts - both the pressure relief of the foam layers and the sturdy feel of a classic spring mattress.
+A hybrid mattress is a multi-layer mattress that combines more traditional inter spring layers with layers of memory foam, latex or gel.
+If you choose a hybrid mattress you'll experience multiple benefits - both the pressure relief of the foam layers and the sturdy feel of a classic spring mattress.

 Top-rated mattresses you can buy online now